 Eric Grodsky, PhD, Professor, Departments of Sociology and Educational Policy Studies and studies the sociology of education and social stratification.

-Sarah Halpern-Meekin, PhD, Associate Professor, Department of Human Development & Family Studies, School of Human Ecology.
+Sarah Halpern-Meekin, PhD, Professor, Department of Human Development & Family Studies, School of Human Ecology.
 A sociologist, her research interests include tax-based government assistance for low-income families.

-Jenna Nobles, PhD, Associate Professor, Department of Sociology and Associate Director of Training, Center for Demography & Ecology.
+Jenna Nobles, PhD, Professor, Department of Sociology and Associate Director of Training, Center for Demography & Ecology.
 She is a sociologist and demographer who studies demographic and health issues faced by low-income populations in the US, Southeast Asia, and Latin America.